spatie/docs.spatie.be-old/resources/views/laravel-server-monitor/v1/advanced-usage/manipulating-processes.md

 Under the hood `Symfony\Component\Process` is used to connect to your server and performing the command from your check.
 You can manipulate this `Process` right before it is executed.

-To do this you must create that implements `Spatie\ServerMonitor\Manipulators\Manipulator`.
-That interface has only a singe method to implement:
+To do this you must create a class that implements `Spatie\ServerMonitor\Manipulators\Manipulator`.
+That interface has only a single method to implement:

 ```php
 public function manipulateProcess(Process $process, Check $check): Process;